panyanyany/luma-dream-machine-api/README.md

 ## Unofficial API
-This is an unofficial API based on Python and FastAPI.
+This is an unofficial Dream Machine API based on Python and FastAPI.
 It currently supports generating videos, extend videos, get generations, etc.

 ## Installation
 ```bash